godotengine/godot-website/collections/_article/godot-showcase-dogwalk.md

 <strong class="julien">Julien:</strong>
 Pretty different.
 One big change is the shift from storyboarding/editorial to game prototyping/playtesting.
 In our film productions the story artists and animators would typically helm the project, but in this case I was doing it with an emphasis on development and design.
 It put us in very different shoes.

 The animation and rigging workflow is also very different.
 Animators don’t have the usual fine level of control and instead need to playtest the game to see the animations applied in action.
-We were also not used to rigging for export & game engines in mind, so we made some mistakes on that side that needed creative problem solving later on.
+We were also not used to rigging for export and game engines in mind, so we made some mistakes on that side that needed creative problem solving later on.

 But the biggest hurdle was to have the entire art team use Git LFS for version control.
 That was … quite a journey.